dbharbin/streaming-radio/README.md

 `sudo vi /etc/icecast2/icecast.xml`

 Below is the diff between mine and the default.
 I have also included mine in this repo.
-Between that and reading [this,](http://icecast.org/docs/icecast-2.4.1/config-file.html) configure the file with the passwords and config options for your network setup.
+Between referring to my example and reading [this,](http://icecast.org/docs/icecast-2.4.1/config-file.html) configure the file with the passwords and config options for your network setup.

 ```
 diff icecast.xml original_icecast.xml